DingoOz/BlenderFileFinder/README.md

 # Blender File Finder

+BlenderFileFinder is a free Linux tool that scans your drives for .blend files, generates visual previews, and lets you tag/organize them effortlessly.
+No more getting lost meaningless file names.

 ![Blender File Finder](BFF.png)

 A standalone application to browse, organize, and manage your .blend files with thumbnail previews and tagging support.